Gatauli: Geography

 Sundar Branch irrigation canal flows between Gatauli and neighbouring village Shamlo Kalan.
 The village has 6 main ponds.

 Economy

 The main occupation of the villagers is agriculture.
 Gatauli is a market hub for nearby villages.
 Many Indian Army soldiers and police personnel come from this village.

 History

 Gatauli was previously named Rangi's Gatauli after Sh.
-Rangi Ram Malik, a popular, rich, and kind-hearted resident.
+Rangi Ram Malik.

-And His Son Named Dalip Singh Malik was also a kind hearted person.

 Facilities

 The village offers 7 Chopals (community halls) and 6 Temples.
 The main temple is Samratgir Temple in Dhanda Pana and Shiv Temple in Padan Pana.